JessicaSB903/vpn/README.md

 <h2>List of Prerequisites</h2>

 - Observe YOUR IP address
-- Create a Resource Group with a Virtual Machine
+- Create a Resource Group
+- Create and deploy a Virtual Machine
 - Connect to VM via Remote Desktop
 - Check the status of the IP address
 - Sign up for ProtonVPN
-- Download the ProtonVPN client in the VIRTUAL MACHINE
+- Download the ProtonVPN
 - Login and launch
-- Check the status and location set by VPN
+- Check the status and location
 - Browse via the VPN

 <h2>Installation Steps</h2>